 As a gay man, I’ve had my share of hurdles to overcome.
 That only increased when I decided to become a dad.
 Like so many others in the LGBTQ community, I’ve faced discrimination, inequality and abuse from laws, churches, schools, family members and society as a whole.
 While progress has been made, there’s still much work to be done to protect the most vulnerable — particularly trans people and people of color.

 So what can you, a straight, cisgender dad do to support the LGBTQ community and teach your kids to do the same?
 Glad you asked!
 Here’s how you can be a Pride ally to us all.

 I’ve put together a list that ranges in scope from small acts of kindness to larger, long-term commitments.
 But they’re all doable, and all important ways you can be an ally to LGBTQ families.
-Doing this work not only helps our families feel safer and more accepted, it also relieves some of the burden of us having to constantly advocate for (and educate on behalf of) ourselves and our kids.
+Doing this work not only helps our families feel safer and more accepted, but it also relieves some of the burdens of us having to constantly advocate for (and educate on behalf of) ourselves and our kids.

 - Don’t ask LGBTQ parents how they “got their kids” — at least not the first time you meet them.
 Queer families are often formed through foster care, adoption, divorce, surrogacy, IVF (In Vitro Fertilization) and other potentially traumatic experiences.
 While many LGBTQ parents are happy to discuss their family’s origins, it should always be on their time and on their terms.

 - Respect the families LGBTQ people have formed.
 Our families might include biological parents, separated siblings, surrogates, former partners (of any gender) and other chosen family members.
 It may not be like yours (or like anyone else’s family you know), but that doesn’t make it any less valid, nurturing or important.